BrewBlox/brewblox-documentation/docs/user/system_upgrades.md

 ### Using a snapshot during installation

-You can now follow the [Startup Guide](./startup), until step 3 (Install Brewblox).

-Follow the instructions, but do not yet run `brewblox-ctl install`.
+Follow the [Startup Guide](./startup) to install Brewblox.

-First use FileZilla to copy your *brewblox.tar.gz* snapshot to the /home/pi directory your Pi.
+Then use FileZilla to copy your *brewblox.tar.gz* snapshot to the /home/pi directory on your Pi.

-Then run:
+When this is done, navigate to your Brewblox directory, and run:

 ```
-brewblox-ctl install --snapshot brewblox.tar.gz
-cd brewblox
+brewblox-ctl snapshot load
 brewblox-ctl update
 ```

-You can then skip the rest of the Startup Guide: your system is now configured exactly as it was before.
+Your system is now configured exactly as it was before.